MaysaaRais/portfolio/BlackScholes/README.md

-# Black-Scholes Option Pricing Engine — Clean Quantitative Implementation
+# Black-Scholes Option Pricing Engine — Quantitative Implementation

 This notebook implements the Black-Scholes model from scratch for European call and put options, with full analytical Greeks and custom normal CDF approximation.
 The focus is on transparency, readability, and reproducibility — no pricing libraries are used.